 We are totally reliant on donated funds; we don’t receive any government funding, purely voluntary.

-The Shelter is busy all year round with care 24 hours 7 days a week
+The Shelter is busy all year round with care provided 24 hours 7 days a week

-Please visit our facebook page to keep up to date with shelter info and regular photos and videos of the animals in care designed by local business Sean Perkins who donated all his work to us.
+Please visit our facebook page and website to keep up to date with shelter info and regular photos and videos of the animals in care designed by local business Sean Perkins who donated all his work to us.

 Christmas sausage sizzle